Metre (poetry): History

 Medieval poetry was metrical without exception, spanning traditions as diverse as European Minnesang, Trouvère or Bardic poetry, Classical Persian and Sanskrit poetry, Tang dynasty Chinese poetry or the Japanese Nara period Man'yōshū.
-Renaissance and Early Modern poetry in Europe is characterized by a return to templates of Classical Antiquity, a tradition begun by Petrarca's generation and continued into the time of Shakespeare and Milton.
+Renaissance and Early Modern poetry in Europe is characterised by a return to templates of Classical Antiquity, a tradition begun by Petrarca's generation and continued into the time of Shakespeare and Milton.

 Dissent

 Not all poets accept the idea that metre is a fundamental part of poetry.
 20th-century American poets Marianne Moore, William Carlos Williams and Robinson Jeffers believed that metre was an artificial construct imposed upon poetry rather than being innate to poetry.
 In an essay titled "Robinson Jeffers, & The Metric Fallacy" Dan Schneider echoes Jeffers' sentiments: "What if someone actually said to you that all music was composed of just 2 notes?
 Or if someone claimed that there were just 2 colors in creation?
 Now, ponder if such a thing were true.
 Imagine the clunkiness & mechanicality of such music.
 Think of the visual arts devoid of not just color, but sepia tones, & even shades of gray."
 Jeffers called his technique "rolling stresses".

 Moore went further than Jeffers, openly declaring her poetry was written in syllabic form, and wholly denying metre.
 These syllabic lines from her famous poem "Poetry" illustrate her contempt for metre and other poetic tools.
 Even the syllabic pattern of this poem does not remain perfectly consistent: